-Check the sweepstakes' rules or the marketing campaign's instructions to see what information your text message needs to contain.
+Check the sweepstakes' rules or the marketing campaign's instructions to see which information your text message needs to contain.
 Often, the mobile keyword is all you'll need to send.

 3. Send the Text to the Short Code Number

 After you've composed your text message, navigate to the area where you can enter the phone number to send the text message.
 Enter the shortcode number and press Send.
 If the shortcode is a word, like DISNEY, use your keypad to figure out which numbers go with which letters.

 4. Unsubscribe From Receiving Unwanted Text Messages

 Many times, sending a text message to a shortcode will automatically subscribe you to marketing messages from the sponsor.
 Sometimes, these messages are valuable, including coupons or free products.
-However, if your mobile phone provider charges you per text message received, you may have to pay for these ads.
+Keep in mind, however, that if your mobile phone provider charges you per text message received, you may have to pay for these ads.
 So if that's the case, or if you simply don't want to receive the texts for any reason, you'll need to unsubscribe.

 Stay Safe When Using Short Codes